BrianSigafoos/briansigafoos.github.io/_posts/2012-06-01-dubai-guide.md

     - book online at least 6 days ahead for sunset timing
 - [Dubai Museum][] - AED 3 to get a cultural understanding of UAE, Dubai,
     - great location next to Dubai Creek.
 Then take a Dubai Creek abra (boat) to cross from near Dubai Museum to Gold Souk.
 AED 1 per trip on the abra (water taxi boat)
+- [Sheikh Mohammed Centre Cultural Understanding][] - Near to Dubia Museum.
+Book ahead for "cultural meal" which includes traditional Emirati food and discussion of culture and customs.
+    - also SMCCU does daily (except Fri) tours of [Grand Jumeirah Mosque][] starting at 9:45am
 - [Ravi Restaurant][] - metro to World Trade Centre, then taxi - Dubai cultural landmark for cheap, great Pakistani food
     - or for fresh seafood served on plastic tables try [Bu Qtair Cafeteria][] - next to Burj Al Arab - no frills fried fish and shrimp in curry sauce
 - [Arabian Adventures Sundowner Desert Safari][] (tell them pick-up at Bonnington Hotel - next door)